DataRaptor/drift-discord/README.md

 - Need to add a final API call to revoke the token.

-- Need to store less data.
+- Damian mentioned we want to store less data, need to implement that.
+But that's easy.

 - Create a SQL instance and switch to typeorm if time permits.
+Get rid of 3rd party ORMs.